Boroxine: Structure and bonding

 Three-coordinate compounds of boron typically exhibit trigonal planar geometry, therefore the boroxine ring is locked in a planar geometry as well.
 These compounds are isoelectronic to benzene.
 With the vacant p-orbital on the boron atoms, they may possess some aromatic character.
 Boron single-bonds on boroxine compounds are mostly s-character.
 Ethyl-substituted boroxine has B-O bond lengths of 1.384 Å and B-C bond lengths of 1.565 Å. Phenyl-substituted boroxine has similar bond lengths of 1.386 Å and 1.546 Å respectively, showing that the substituent has little effect on the boroxine ring size.

 Substitutions onto a boroxine ring determine its crystal structure.
 Alkyl-substituted boroxines have the simplest crystal structure.
 These molecules stack on top of each other, aligning an oxygen atom from one molecule with a boron atom in another, leaving each boron atom between two other oxygen atoms.
 This forms a tube out of the individual boroxine rings.
 The intermolecular B-O distance of ethyl-substituted boroxine is 3.462 Å, which is much longer than the B-O bond distance of 1.384 Å. The crystal structure of phenyl-substituted boroxine is more complex.
 The interaction between the vacant p-orbitals in the boron atoms and the π-electrons in the aromatic, phenyl-substituents cause a different crystal structure.
 The boroxine ring of one molecule is stacked between two phenyl rings of other molecules.
 This arrangement allows the phenyl-substituents to donate π-electron density to the vacant boron p-orbitals.

 Synthesis

+The parent boroxine (cyclo-(HBO)3) is prepared in small quantities as a low pressure gas by high temperature reaction of water and elemental boron or reaction of various boranes (B2H6 or B5H9) with O2.
+It is thermodynamically unstable with respect to disproportionation to diborane and boron oxide.
+Some reactivity studies and an IR spectrum are reported, but it is otherwise not well characterized.

-As discovered in the 1930s, boroxines are produced from their corresponding boronic acids by dehydration.
+As discovered in the 1930s, substituted boroxines (cyclo-(RBO)3, R = alkyl or aryl) are generally produced from their corresponding boronic acids by dehydration.
 This dehydration can be done either by a drying agent or by heating under a high vacuum.

+Boroxine can also be produced by using mechanochemistry and trimethylbroxine, which avoids the use of ball milling materials.
+The trimethylbroxine appears to shift the equilibrium of the reaction as a dehydrating agent and facilitates the growth of COF material.

-A more recent synthesis of trimethylboroxine involves the reaction of carbon monoxide with borane (B2H6) and lithium borohydride (LiBH4) as a catalyst:
+Trimethylboroxine can be synthesized by reacting carbon monoxide with diborane (B2H6) and lithium borohydride (LiBH4) as a catalyst (or reaction of borane–tetrahydrofuran or borane–(dimethyl sulfide) in the presence of sodium borohydride):